idangozlan/verdaccio-bitbucket/README.md

 and cannot contain `@`, replace the `@` with two peiods `..` The email address is then parsed and converted to a normal email address for authentication

 ### Notes

+Please be aware, that self-hosted "Bitbucket Server" are not supported.
+If you need support for Bitbucket Server please refer to [verdaccio-bitbucket-server](https://github.com/oeph/verdaccio-bitbucket-server).

 It is currently not supported adding Bitbucket user via npm command line.
 Maybe I will add this option in the future if there would be such need.